Godolphin (racing): Activities

 In late 2014, it was announced that Godolphin is to have a permanent presence in Australia.
 William Buick and James Doyle were appointed stable jockeys in early 2015, joining Mickael Barzalona, who joined the team in March 2012, and is Godolphin's retained rider in France.

-In September 2016, Saeed bin Suroor reached a landmark 2,000 winners worldwide when Sky Hunter won the Listed Foundation Stakes at Goodwood, UK.
+In September 2016, Saeed bin Suroor reached a landmark 2,000 winners worldwide when Sky Hunter won the Listed Foundation Stakes at Goodwood.

 From Saturday, 17 March 2018, all horses currently racing in the JRA in the name of His Highness Sheikh Mohammed bin Rashid Al Maktoum, will race in the name of Godolphin.
 The racing silks carried in Japan will change to royal blue with a lighter blue band on the sleeve.

+In October 2023, James Doyle announced that he would be leaving Godolphin to become the retained jockey at Wathnan Racing.

+Godolphin won the Thoroughbred Owners and Breeders Association awards for National Breeder of the Year and National Owner of the Year in 2023.

+In May 2025, Godolphin won the Kentucky Oaks with the undefeated filly Good Cheer, and then won the Kentucky Derby the following day with Sovereignty.
+The Kentucky Derby victory was the first for Godolphin after twelve unsuccessful tries in the past.
+Godolphin became the first owner to win the Kentucky Oaks and Kentucky Derby in the same year since Sol Kumin's Head of Plains Partners in 2018, and the first sole ownership to do so since Calumet Farm won both races in 1952.
+On the same day that Sovereignty won the Kentucky Derby, Godolphin's three year old Ruling Court won the Group 1 2000 Guineas Stakes at Newmarket Racecourse in England.
+The day after the Kentucky Derby and 2000 Guineas, Godolphin-owned Desert Flower won the 1000 Guineas Stakes.